 basic computer programming is an essential skill to learn.

 21st-century citizens need to be able to use computer software effectively.
 A 21st-century citizen should know their way around at least Microsoft Office and should be able to transfer these skills to other the suites from Apple and Google.
 Browser based skills are required for searching the internet and being a productive and critical researcher for learning new topics.
-The fact that Google is now a verb shows the importance of students developing their search query skill set.
+The fact that Google is now a verb shows the importance of learners developing their search query skill set.

-Education is more than just english, mathematics and science, it's about preparing students for the future.
+Education is more than just english, mathematics and science, it's about preparing learners for the future.
 It's about giving young learners the ability to survive and thrive in the 21st century.
 21st-century skills aren't taught at the expense of the core curriculum, they should be used to teach the core curriculum.
 The combination of the two is learning in the real world, learning for the future, learning for the 21st century.

 Want to get started today?
 With Kalebr Projects you can add, assess and report on 21st-century skills with ease.